 Ongoing care and support

 During and after treatment, your team provides follow-up care as well as support on a schedule tailored to you.
 We understand that your disease and treatment might impact nearly every aspect of your life, and we’re here to help you cope with the physical, practical and emotional effects.

-The doctors at SCCA treat a wide range of blood disorders using leading-edge therapies with an eye to providing care to you as a whole person.
+The doctors at SCCA treat a wide range of blood disorders using the latest therapies with an eye to providing care to you as a whole person.
 We’ll clearly explain all your options, which treatment course we believe is best for you and why.